Abhradeep1994/msds610-EDAfinalpresentation/README.md

 ### Missing Values
 Missing values in our dataset can cause major roadblocks in reaching our end goal.
 Therefore we should identify them and treat them so that we have a uniform dataset which can be used for the next steps:
 The standard ways of treating missing values are:
-- Either filling up the missing values with a statistical measure(depends on the scenario)
+- Either filling up the missing values with a statistical measure(depends on the scenario).
-- If they are less in number, drop them
+- If they are less in number, drop them.

 ### Identifying and converting to the right data types
 Since data-types of columns determine the kind of analysis and plots we can do, it's a crucial step to ensure we convert and have the correct data types for our data.

 ### Calculating Summary Statistics
 Using the statistical measures we have defined above we can calculate the summary statistics which will give us a better understanding of our data.
-We can also understand if our statistical measures are impacted by the presence of outliers. (** Outliers** : They are those data points which are not following the general rule or pattern that we see in our data)
+We can also understand if our statistical measures are impacted by the presence of outliers. (**Outliers** : They are those data points which are not following the general rule or pattern that we see in our data)

 ### Creating plots for visualization
-Finally we create plots using the data we have prepared to visualize and draw better insights for the next steps(modelling, reporting, etc)
+Finally we create plots using the data we have prepared to visualize and draw better insights for the next steps(modelling, reporting, etc).

 ## Technical Specifications
 Now that we have fair bit of idea, let's get to know how we can incorporate the above steps in our data.
 We will be using Python(3.9) as our primary language but we can also other languages like R to get these details: